dftfeDevelopers/install_DFTFE/README.md

     rc -l

 Note that getrc installs into the `$HOME/$LMOD_SYSTEM_NAME/bin` directory, and adds that to your PATH.
+Also note that in rc shell, the `export` keyword is not used when setting environment variables.

 Copying the rcrc startup file to your home directory provides the module command (in case your lmod version is old,